Consolidation Agent

 Multi-GAAP bridge - IFRS-vs-USGAAP reconciliation for dual-listed groups For groups with IFRS primary reporting and US GAAP secondary reporting (or vice versa), maintain GAAP differences register and post quarterly bridge entries: lease accounting (IFRS 16 vs ASC 842 transition differences), revenue recognition (IFRS 15 vs ASC 606 timing), financial instruments (IFRS 9 vs ASC 326 ECL methodology), pension accounting (IAS 19 vs ASC 715 mortality assumptions)?
 AI Agent Auditor

-Each GAAP difference requires careful tracking with quarterly bridge journal entries; IFRS-USGAAP convergence largely complete but residual differences material; ML-assisted difference identification but bridge calculations require accounting policy expertise; SEC Form 20-F filers (foreign private issuers under US listing rules) historically required reconciliation, abolished 2007 but voluntarily disclosed by some
+Each GAAP difference is tracked with quarterly bridge journal entries.
+IFRS-US GAAP convergence is largely complete, but the residual differences are material; difference identification is ML-assisted, while the bridge calculations require accounting-policy expertise.
+SEC Form 20-F filers (foreign private issuers) historically had to reconcile, a requirement abolished in 2007 but still voluntarily disclosed by some.

 Decision Record